"Love

 neighbors?
 Lets find out.

-What are the Bibles most important commandments?
+What are the Bibles two most important commandments?

-Jesus answer appears in three Gospels, and is reinforced in the
+Jesus answer appears in three Gospels.

 "Love the Lord your God with all your heart, all your soul, and